Wilmer Flores Player Props: Giants vs. Mets

-On Friday, Wilmer Flores (.433 on-base percentage in past 10 games, 111 points above season-long percentage) and the San Francisco Giants face the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+The San Francisco Giants, including Wilmer Flores and his .571 slugging percentage over his past 10 games, take on starting pitcher David Peterson and the New York Mets at Citi Field, Sunday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Blue Jays.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Wilmer Flores Game Info & Props vs. the Mets